Andrew McLachlan: Federal politics

 On 1 February 2020, McLachlan was selected by the South Australian Liberal Party to fill a vacant seat in the Australian Senate caused by the resignation of former Liberal Senator Cory Bernardi.
 McLachlan defeated former Law Council of Australia president Morry Bailes and former state party treasurer Michael van Dissel.
 He resigned as president and a member of the Legislative Council on 5 February 2020, and was appointed to the Senate by a joint sitting of the South Australian Parliament the following day.
 He served the remainder of Bernardi's term expiring on 30 June 2022, and was re-elected for another six year term at the 2022 federal election.

-McLachlan is a member of the Moderate/Modern Liberal faction of the Liberal Party.
+McLachlan is a member of the Centrist faction of the Liberal Party, after previously being aligned with the Moderate/Modern Liberal faction during the Morrison government years.